-The core of the activities of the research centre consist of monthly presentations for the members, which introduce the latest research projects and research areas.
+The core of the activities of the research centre consist of monthly presentations, which introduce the latest research projects and research areas.
 The presentations are followed by discussion and provide an occasion to catch up in a casual setting.

 The research centre organises an annual lecture series called Studia Generalia in which current themes are discussed by researchers from different fields of study.
 The Studia Generalia lectures have addressed topics such as materialistic culture and religion, physicality and sexuality in history, life in manors, the significance of pictures in different religious traditions, vernacular and literary production, and the significance of the reformation.
-The most recent topic of the lecture series has centred on the life and research of the Academy of Turku.
+The most recent topic of the lecture series centered on Enlightenment and its various influences.
 The public lecture series are very popular events.